Evo-F/arania-campaign-01/Homebrew/Bastions.md

 |      Roomy       |        1000 GP         |        500 GP        |        45 days        |       25 days       |
 |       Vast       |        3000 GP         |       2000 GP        |       125 days        |       80 days       |
 ## Basic Facilities
-Basic Facilities are generic rooms which may or may not certain minor effects on either the bastion's owner or the bastion itself.
+Basic Facilities are generic rooms which may or may not convey certain minor effects on either the bastion's owner or the bastion itself.
 When a bastion is first established, it comes with two Basic Facilities for free - one of size Roomy, and one of size Cramped.

 The type of Basic Facility constructed does not impact its price or construction time, and all Basic Facilities come pre-furnished.

 Numbers shown in parentheses like so (a/b/c) represent values when the facility is of size (Cramped/Roomy/Vast).

 **Bedroom**
-- Allows one character to Long Rest whenever they wish.
+- Allows one character to Long Rest whenever they wish in this room.
 - Bedrooms may be used by any character who is permitted to enter the bastion, not just the bastion's owner.

 **Dining Room**